bowo-prasetyo/forkbuild/docs/Architecture.md

 replay require no architectural changes whatsoever — that is the point of building on the closed transform architecture.

+Numeric Transform Input (0.1.49)

+Numeric transform input is an input surface, not a transform system.

+The panel parses exact translation and rotation intent and delegates the resulting transform to the existing selection transformation pipeline.
+No numeric-specific command exists.

+Numeric values bypass gesture snapping because numeric entry represents explicit user intent rather than an imprecise pointer gesture.
+The snapping policy, stated once for the whole engine:

+    keyboard/gizmo          → snapping applies (0.1.47)
+    numeric input           → exact requested value (0.1.49) alignment/distribution  → exact geometric result (0.1.48)

+Snapping interprets imprecise gestures; explicit intent is respected literally.

+Absolute translation operates on the selection pivot, preserving the relative geometry of multi-selections and resolved groups: every member receives the same delta (target − pivot).
+Absolute rotation targets the PRIMARY brick's orientation; every member receives the same delta, preserving relative orientations.
+Relative (offset) input applies the requested delta to every selected member directly.
+Single brick, multi-selection, and resolved group all share these rules.

+One Apply operation produces at most one TransformSelectionCommand, even when translation and rotation are combined.
+No-op input (already at target, zero delta, nothing entered, invalid fields) produces no history entry.
+Undo, redo, replay, serialization, and Editor/World parity all work unchanged — the flagship tests assert numeric parity with keyboard and gizmo byte-for-byte, including the three-way rotation trio (keyboard R === numeric 90 === gizmo drag 90 → identical serialized transforms).

+The parser (application/TransformInput.js) contains no domain or renderer dependencies and never calculates transformed positions.
+Empty fields mean "unchanged", never silent zero.
+There is no persistent "numeric mode" anywhere — input → intent → existing use case, never "application enters special mode → mode manages state → mode owns transforms."
+Seven milestones deliberately avoided that direction;
+0.1.49 didn't start it.

 View Modes

 ForkBuild's Document abstraction makes three distinct presentation